We take great care in our safeguarding procedures at Grade-Ruan C of E School.

-- A copy of our Safeguarding and Child Protection Policy can be viewed under the Policies section on the website, or by clicking here.
+- A copy of our Safeguarding and Child Protection Policy can be viewed here.

-- Staff and Governors receive regular training in this area to fully develop their understanding
+- Staff and Partners in Learning receive regular training in this area to fully develop their understanding

 - Children in care are closely monitored by class teachers, and the Child Protection Officer, and the school works hard to establish positive links with those agencies involved with supporting such children.